davidepietrasanta/Mnist_Machine_Learning_Assignment/Images/README.md

 # How to create the images
-`Create_images.py` is a simple script that create the images of the MNIST dataset from `MNIST Dataset/train-images-idx3-ubyte.gz` and `MNIST Dataset/t10k-images-idx3-ubyte.gz` files.
+`Create_images.py` is a simple script that create the images of the MNIST dataset from `train-images-idx3-ubyte.gz` and `t10k-images-idx3-ubyte.gz` files.

 It's usefull to see why a model has difficulties to classify an istance.